6RD not working in latest snapshots

 This is a straight upgrade using the auto-update feature from Jan 18th to June 12th.

-#14 Updated by Will Wainwright almost 6 years ago
+#14 Updated by Will Wainwright about 6 years ago

 Charter specifies the following setting for their 6RD service: